johannhof/http-extensions/draft-ietf-httpbis-digest-headers.md

                 AbwAgBWnrIiYllu7BNNyealdVLvRwE\nmTHWXvJwew==
 ~~~

-A recipient MAY ignore any or all of the representation-data-digests in a Digest
+A recipient MAY ignore any or all of the digest-items in a Digest
 field.
 This allows the recipient to choose which digest-algorithm(s) to use for
-validation instead of verifying every received representation-data-digest.
+validation instead of verifying every received digest-item.

-A sender MAY send a representation-data-digest using a digest-algorithm without
+A sender MAY send a digest-item using a digest-algorithm without
 knowing whether the recipient supports the digest-algorithm, or even knowing
 that the recipient will ignore it.